Visionary. Wordsmith. Charismatic

 Moves – Big Sean

-8. With it being internship season, please give us the necessary steps we should be taking
+8. Okay get us right for internship season, what are the necessary steps we should be taking to be ready? (take notes ladies)

 1. Think about what industries interest you